harishnanthan/DSA/Stack/Stack.md

 Stack
   stack is the collection of data with the principle of LIFO, Last In First Out;

-Array is making stack with shift and un-shift methods

 BIG(o) of stacks;
   Insertion O(1);
   Deletion O(1);